moquality/docs_old/docs/docs/integration-ci-cd/circleci.md

             name: Install MQ CLI
             command: |

 4. There are **four commands you must run to install MQ CLI** within your container.
-The first tw are **`curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -`** and **`sudo apt-get install -y nodejs`**.
+The first two are **`curl -sL https://deb.nodesource.com/setup_10.x | sudo -E bash -`** and **`sudo apt-get install -y nodejs`**.
 These commands are based off of [these instructions](https://nodejs.org/en/download/package-manager/) for installing Nodejs via a package manager.
 Installing Nodejs enables the use of npm commands, which will be necessary for installing MQ CLI.
 The third command to run is **`sudo chown -R $(whoami) /usr/lib/node_modules /usr/bin`**.
 This command will give the user write permissions to two directories whose write permissions are necessary for the installation of MQ CLI.
 Finally, the command **`npm install -g mq-cli`** installs MQ CLI.
 You have now created the step that installs MQ CLI and enables MQ CLI commands within your container. **Your step should look like the below**.

         - run:
             name: Install MQ CLI